lnkn/blog/src/pages/vegan-chocolate-fudge/index.md

 image: veganfudge1.jpg
 lead: Guess what?
 You can curb your sugar cravings with FUDGE.
 ---
 I am having some serious chocolate cravings, anyone else get those?
-I whipped up a batch of these Vegan Chocolate Fudge bars and they seriously fixed my craving.
-These will be staying in my freezer as a quick fix for when another chocolate craving hits!
+I whipped up a batch of these Vegan Chocolate Fudge bars and they were the perfect fix.
+These will be staying in my freezer as a quick treat for when another chocolate craving hits!

 ![](veganfudge2.jpg)

 With six simple ingredients, these fudge bars are so easy to make and have a subtle coconut flavor, packaed with a rich chocolate taste.
+These bars are vegan, refined sugar-free and can be made paleo if you eliminate the vanilla extract.

 ## The Recipe
 ### February 21, 2019